Thinking and memory changes

 The causes and ways of managing symptoms in Parkinson’s dementia and dementia with Lewy bodies are the same.

-Parkinson’s dementia is different from Alzheimer’s disease, although some of the symptoms overlap.
+Parkinson’s dementia is different from Alzheimer’s disease, although some of the symptoms are similar.
+People with Alzheimer’s have memory problems, which means they may repeat questions and conversations.

-People with Alzheimer’s experience memory problems, which means they may repeat questions and conversations.
 This is less common in Parkinson’s dementia.
-People with Alzheimer’s may also have trouble recognising their family and loved ones, which does not usually happen in Parkinson’s dementia.
+People with Alzheimer’s may also have trouble recognising their family and friends, which doesn’t usually happen in Parkinson’s dementia.

 Will thinking and memory changes happen to me?